saikpr/megadata-proposal/README.md

 For users: a simple script to download and create the application locally for easier uploads to EGA.

-Note: More definite deliverables already defined in Coding Plans & Methods
+Note: More defined deliverables have already been listed in Coding Plans & Methods.

 ### What is your contingency plan for things not going to schedule?